-Dry detention ponds and extended dry detention ponds are surface storage facilities that provide detention of stormwater runoff to reduce downstream water quality impacts.
-They temporarily detain stormwater and gradually release it following storm events, thereby reducing the maximum runoff values associated with development.
+Dry detention ponds are surface storage facilities that provide detention of stormwater runoff to reduce downstream water quality impacts.
+They temporarily detain stormwater and gradually release it following storm events.
 In between storm events, the facilities are typically dry.

-- Dry detention ponds are designed to provide on-site flood control and can be designed to control the extreme flood event. - Extended detention dry basins provide downstream streambank protection through detaining the streambank protection volume. - There are no restrictions for drainage area size. - Soil groups 'A' and 'B' may require a pond liner. - · Often used as part of a treatment train to meet water quality requirements.
+- · Dry detention ponds are designed for the maximum reduction of peak flows and runoff reduction for larger storm events. - There are no restrictions for drainage area size. - Soil groups 'A' and 'B' may require a pond liner. - Often used as part of a treatment train to meet water quality requirements.

-- Since less excavation is required, dry detention and extended dry detention ponds are typically less costly than wet ponds for equivalent flood storage. - Dry detention and extended dry detention ponds are often used in conjunction with water quality structural controls. - In between storm events, there are opportunities for the facilities to be used for recreational activities.
+- Since less excavation is required, dry detention ponds are typically less costly than wet ponds for equivalent flood storage. - Dry detention ponds are often used in conjunction with water quality structural control. - In between storm events, there are opportunities for the facility to be used for recreational activities.

-- Extended dry detention ponds may provide limited water quality treatment and streambank protection. - The area required for dry detention or extended dry detention ponds is greater than the area required for other best management practices.
+- · Extended detention may provide limited water quality treatment and streambank protection. - The area required for dry detention ponds is greater than the area required for other best management practices.